Deepak14Khulve/AI-Chatbot-using-Python/README.md

 Python is one of the most popular programming languages for building chatbots due to its:

-- Simplicity and readability
+- Simplicity and readability.

-- Rich ecosystem of NLP and ML libraries
+- Rich ecosystem of NLP and ML libraries.

-- Large community support
+- Large community support.

-- Integration capabilities with APIs and web services
+- Integration capabilities with APIs and web services.

 This project demonstrates how to build an AI chatbot using Python.
 The chatbot can be as simple as a rule-based system or as advanced as a chatbot powered by state-of-the-art transformer models like GPT (Generative Pretrained Transformer).